xtendui/xtendui/src/gatsby/markdown/components/toggle/animation.md

 Alternatively you can use your own custom style, for example `off:visibility-hidden off:pointer-events-none out:pointer-events-none`.

-Use `absolute top-0 left-0 on:relative` to position the node in absolute mode when **not activated**.
+Use `absolute top-0 left-0 right-0 on:relative` to position the node in absolute mode when **not activated**.

-You can use the class `.display` to enable manually the display mode, it behaves like the class `.on` but it doesn't interfere with the component.

 ## Animation